bm2yogi/flaco/_posts/2025-12-04-atheist-arguments-01.md

 #### Summary
 This claim is an attempt to diminish the message of the Gospel and portray Jesus as just one out of a million good, but human and flawed teachers.
-If Jesus was just a man, then His words, His teaching, even His crucifixion and resurrection are no more significant than you or I. However, there is plenty of Scriptural evidence that Jesus *did* not only claim to be God, but He proved it by doing only what God could do.
-So a rejection of Christianity on the grounds that Jesus was just another man and not God falls short.
+If Jesus was just a man and not God, then His words, His teaching, even His crucifixion and resurrection would have been no more significant than yours or mine.
+However, there is plenty of Scriptural evidence that Jesus *did* not only claim to be God, but He proved it by doing only what God could do.
+So any argument that Jesus was just another man and not God falls short in the light of Scripture.